LandRegistry-Attic/concept-development-environment/README.md

     $ fig up

-or:
+or for concept environments:

     $ fig up -f fig-concept.yml

-A few useful places to start:
+If you're running the concept code, a few useful places to start:

  - [View properties](http://172.16.42.43:8001)
  - [Add properties](http://172.16.42.43:8002)